projectcalico/calico/getting-started/kubernetes/vpp/ipsec.md

 ### Next steps

-#### Verifying encryption
+#### Verify encryption

 In order to verify that the traffic is encrypted, open a VPP debug CLI session to check the configuration with [calivppctl]({{ site.baseurl }}/maintenance/troubleshoot/vpp)
 ```bash
 calivppctl vppctl myk8node1
 ```
 Then at the `vpp#` prompt, you can run the following commands:
-- `show ikev2 profile` will list the configured IKEv2 profiles, there should be one per other node in your cluster.
+- `show ikev2 profile` will list the configured IKEv2 profiles, there should be one per other node in your cluster
-- `show ipsec sa` will list the establish IPsec SA, two per IKEv2 profile.
+- `show ipsec sa` will list the establish IPsec SA, two per IKEv2 profile
 - `show interface` will list all the interfaces configured in VPP.
-The ipip interfaces (which correspond to the IPsec tunnels) should be up.
+The ipip interfaces (which correspond to the IPsec tunnels) should be up

 You can also [capture the traffic]({{ site.baseurl }}/maintenance/troubleshoot/vpp#tracing-packets) flowing between the nodes to verify that it is encrypted.